Job Rights and Military Leave for Reservists and Members of the National Guard

 The state and federal regulations apply to all public and private employers,

 regardless of size.
-Thus, cities, towns, and counties must comply.
+Thus, cities, towns, counties, and other local governments must comply.

 Which employees have rights under these laws?